Shahriyar001/eat-healthy/README.md

 start live project

 ```
-## this is just a practice project on html css
+## this is just a practice project on html css and javascript